netket/netket/docs/docs/install.md

 Then, one must chose the model to use as a Neural Quantum State.
 Netket provides a few pre-built models in the [Models sub-module](netket_models_api).
-Netket models are simply [Flax] modules: check out the [defining custom models section](custom-models) for more informations on how to define or use custom models.
+Netket models are simply [Flax] modules: check out the [defining custom models section](custom-models) for more information on how to define or use custom models.
 We specify {code}`param_dtype=float` (which is the default, but we want to show it to you) which means that weights will be stored as double-precision.
 We advise you that Jax (and therefore netket) does not follow completely the standard NumPy promotion rules, instead treating {code}`float` as a weak double-precision type